microsoft/TrellisBMA/README.md

 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README

+## Quickstart instructions

+Please start with "Documentation_IDS_CC.ipynb" to understand usage and how to call Trellis BMA (and other algorithms).
+The documentation contains instructions for:
+- building a finite-state machine corresponding to a convolutional code (substitute this with similar code for your usecase)
+- building the IDS trellis on top of the FSM
+- running trellis BMA on the IDS trellis
+- visualization tools

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a